Virtuant/katacoda-scenarios/jenkins/jenkins-expanded-pipeline/step1.md

 For **Launch method**, click the down arrow at the far right, and select **Launch slave agents via SSH**.
 This will use SSH keys to launch the nodes.

-* Under Launch method, for Host, enter “diyvb2”.
+* Under Launch method, for **Host**, enter “diyvb2”.
-* Under Launch method, for Credentials, click the drop-down arrow, and select “jenkins 2 (Jenkins 2 SSH)”.
+* Under Launch method, for **Credentials**, click the drop-down arrow, and select **jenkins 2 (Jenkins 2 SSH)**.
 These are SSH credentials that have already been setup on the system.
-* Under Launch method, for Host Key Verification Strategy, click the drop-down arrow, and select “Non verifying Verification Strategy”.
+* Under Launch method, for **Host Key Verification Strategy**, click the drop-down arrow, and select **Non verifying Verification Strategy**.
 We’re using this less secure strategy here to keep things simple.

 ![image007](https://user-images.githubusercontent.com/558905/37634632-e1c1987c-2bcd-11e8-91ca-b74fa99d387e.png)